AidenWilliams/Enron-Text-and-Graph-Analysis/README.md

-# Enron Text and Graph Analyses
+# Enron Text and Graph Analysis

 This project was an assignment for CS2205/2230 at UoM, it includes 2 parts: